davidharman/alarm/README.md

 Then place the alarm script from this repo in to your bin folder

-Now run Alarm
+Now run Alarm, command is alarm <time> [Text] [Font] Text and Font are optional, if no text then it defaults to the word Alarm

 alarm 10:00 Meeting starwars

 You will now get a timer for the remaining minutes showing the word meeting in the starwars font from now until 10:00 and at the end a beep will sound.

-Please Note: Modify the alarm script if you want to change the sound.